fleetdm/fleet/docs/Contributing/API-for-contributors.md

 | ----- | ---- | ---- | ---------------------------------------------------------------- |
 | specs | list | body | **Required.** The list of the queries to be created or modified. |

+For more information about the query fields, please refer to the [Create query endpoint](https://fleetdm.com/docs/using-fleet/rest-api#create-query).

 #### Example

 `POST /api/v1/fleet/spec/queries`